Indoor Plant Lighting 101 For Healthy, Thriving Plants

-From watering, fertilizing, and repotting to fighting off diseases and mites, there’s a lot to monitor when it comes to raising happy, healthy indoor plants.
+From watering, fertilizing, and repotting to fighting off diseases and pests, there’s a lot to monitor when it comes to raising happy, healthy indoor plants.
 But most plant issues stem from one thing (or lack thereof): light.
 Light enables plants to photosynthesize, which creates the sugars they need to grow and thrive.
-It’s no exaggeration to say that light is a plant’s lifeblood, no matter what their preferred environmental conditions — they quite literally can’t survive without it.
+It’s no exaggeration to say that light is a plant’s lifeblood—no matter what their preferred environmental conditions, they quite literally can’t survive without it.

 If you’re concerned about the light conditions in your home or apartment, you’ve come to the right place.
 Below, read up on all things indoor plant lighting, from photosynthesis 101 to plant grow light bulbs and everything in between.

-To reiterate the above statement, plants absolutely need natural light sources to grow.
-While some plants can tolerate extremely low-light conditions (we’re looking at you, ZZ plant), any claims that a plant can thrive without any light at all are simply false.
+To reiterate the above statement, plants absolutely need some kind of light source to grow.
+While some plants can tolerate extremely low-light conditions (we’re looking at you, ZZ plant), any claims that a plant can thrive without any light are simply false.
 While some are able to adapt or survive for a short amount of time, they will not thrive, especially in the long run.

 As National Geographic explains, “photosynthesis is the process by which plants use sunlight, water, and carbon dioxide to create oxygen and energy in the form of sugar.”
 Basically, plants capture energy from the sun to produce oxygen and create glucose.
-Plants use glucose to grow and reproduce, and excess glucose is stored in the leaves, stems, and roots (which are then eaten by higher organisms like animals).
+Plants use glucose to grow and reproduce, and excess reserves are stored in the leaves, stems, and roots.
 In other words, more light equals more photosynthesis, which equals more growth and vitality.

 Of course, various types of plants prefer different lighting conditions based on their natural habitat.
 Succulents and cacti, for example, are native to deserts and extremely dry climates and therefore love hours of sunlight and minimal watering.
-Tropical plants like ferns, birds of paradise, and palms, on the other hand, prefer bright, indirect light and more frequent waterings to mimic a rainforest environment.
+Tropical plants like ferns, bird of paradise, and philodendrons, on the other hand, prefer bright, indirect light and more frequent watering in order to mimic a rainforest environment.
 Here’s how to position different plants for each type of lighting condition.

 Window Direction Matters

-North-facing windows give off lots of medium indirect light that is suitable for low light plants.
-No direct sunlight will come in this direction.
+North-facing windows provide indirect light that is suitable for indirect and low light plants.
+No direct sunlight will come from this direction.

-South-facing windows receive the most hours of direct sun per day.
+South-facing windows receive the most direct sun per day.
 South-window sunlight is also the most intense, since the sun is at a high angle in the sky.
-South-facing windows are a great option for plants like cacti, succulents, and your indoor herbs and vegetables.
+South-facing windows are the best option for plants that prefer direct sun, like cacti, succulents, and your indoor herbs and vegetables.

-East-facing windows will receive a couple of hours of direct morning sun, and bright indirect light the rest of the day.
-East-facing windows are a great option for most of your tropical plants that love bright indirect light.
+East-facing windows will receive a few hours of direct morning sun, and indirect light the rest of the day.
+East-facing windows are a great option for most of your tropical plants that love bright or medium indirect light.

-How to Tell if Your Plant Is Getting The Right Amount of Light
+Is Your Plant Getting The Right Amount Of Light?

-Fortunately, your plant will clearly tell you if it’s getting too much or too little sunlight.
+Fortunately, your plant will tell you if it’s getting too much or too little sunlight.
 Those with not enough light will grow slowly, if at all, and sport sickly, light green leaves that seem to reach for the sun.
 You might even notice your plant’s stem “stretching,” or growing long and spindly, in its attempt to get closer to a light source.
 On the other hand, plants exposed to too much sunlight may begin to turn purple or red, have brown tips and edges, or develop sun-scalded spots that look bleached or white.

-If you’re concerned that your plants aren’t getting enough light in your living space (particularly if you live in an area with harsh winters), an LED Grow Light can provide supplemental light.
+If you’re concerned that your plants aren’t getting enough light in your living space, an LED Grow Light can provide supplemental light.
 Grow lights can be great for people dealing with the low-light situations outlined above, or for those living in areas with long, overcast winters.
-LED light bulbs produce a specific photosynthetic light that mimics the light of the sun and allows plants to produce their necessary sugars.
-LED lights are perfect for herbs, succulents, and other light-loving indoor plants that may struggle with low-light seasons.
-Best of all, they’re relatively affordable, long-lasting, and easy to use.
-For our complete guide on Grow Lights, read How Grow Lights Take Your Indoor Herb Garden to the Next Level.
+LED light bulbs produce a specific photosynthetic light that mimics the light of the sun and allows plants to produce the necessary sugar necessary for them to grow and thrive.
+LED grow lights are relatively affordable, long-lasting, and easy to use.
+For our complete guide on grow lights, read How Grow Lights Take Your Indoor Plants To The Next Level.